 The most well-known conforming loan requirement is the maximum mortgage limit set by the FHFA each year.
-While this is the most restrictive requirement to getting a conforming loan, Fannie Mae and Freddie Mac outline other requirements on loans.
+While this is the most restrictive requirement to getting a conforming loan, Fannie Mae and Freddie Mac also outline other requirements on loans.
+A good way to see if you can qualify for a conforming loan is to get a mortgage pre-approval letter from your lender for a conforming loan.
 Typically, your lender will check these requirements for a conventional loan as well, but it is a good idea to make sure you qualify beforehand.

 - Loan-to-Value (LTV) Ratio: Your mortgage can finance up to a maximum of 97% of your total home sale price.
 This means that you must contribute at least a 3% down payment toward the purchase of your property.